almostengr/fastwebapp/README.md

 # Fast Web App
-Demostration for how to create a web app using Drupal.
+Demostration for how to create a web-based application using Drupal.
 Steps are provided in README file.

 ## Purpose
 This project is to teach users how to build a Drupal-based web application without writing any code.
 This is beneficial for developers that do not have time to code a custom application from scratch or for someone who wants to build custom software, but does not have programming knowledge.

+## Presentation and Video
+Powerpoint presentation presenting the information below can be found in the "nondrupal" folder.
+Video of the presentation and live demonstration can be see at https://youtu.be/U24Z3Ilkht8.

 ## Additional Modules and Features
 Visit [http://www.drupal.org/](http://www.drupal.org) for more information about Drupal.
 Visit [https://www.drupal.org/project/project_module](https://www.drupal.org/project/project_module) to install additional modules and themes on your website.

-## Presentation
-Powerpoint presentation presenting the informaion below can be found in the "nondrupal" folder.

 ## Database Configuration and Site Setup
 1) Navigate to the URL of your website.